Consumer Medicine Information

 Keep this leaflet with the medicine.
 You may need to read it again.

-Even though you may have normal cholesterol, Crosuva can also be used to reduce the risk of you having a stroke or heart attack if you are a man 50 or more years old or a women 60 or more years old and have at least 2 risk factors for having a heart attack or stroke, such as high blood pressure, low levels of good cholesterol (HDL), smoking or a family history of premature coronary heart disease.
-Your doctor may also do a blood test to measure a substance called C Reactive Protein to help decide if you should be given Crosuva for this use.
+Although you may have normal cholesterol, Rosuvastatin can also be used to reduce the risk of you having a stroke or heart attack if you are a male, 50 years or over, or female, 60 years or over, and have at least 2 risk factors for having a heart attack or stroke.
+Examples of such risk factors would be high blood pressure, low levels of good cholesterol (HDL), smoking or a family history of premature coronary heart disease.
+Your doctor may also do a blood test to measure a substance called C Reactive Protein to help determine whether Rosuvastatin should be prescribed for this use.

 Everyone has cholesterol and triglycerides in their blood.
 They are fatty substances needed by the body for many things.